twilio-professional-services/plugin-teams-view-agent-stats/README.md

 twilio serverless:deploy
 ```

-and note the domain that is created and update the TaskRouter event stream to point to the domain that it is deployed to.
+Note the domain that is created and update the TaskRouter event stream in the workspace setting to point to the function.
 https://serverless-foragentstatscard-xxxx-dev.twil.io/taskrouter-event-handler

 ### Run Plugin Locally